dequelabs/cauldron/CONTRIBUTING.md

 ### Server-side Rendering Compatibility

 Every Cauldron component needs to be compatible with server-side rendering (SSR).
-This means that a component should be able to render in an SSR environment such as [Gatsby.js](https://www.gatsbyjs.com/) or [Next.js](https://nextjs.org/).
-This means avoiding DOM globals like `document` or `window` that are not available in an SSR environment.
+A component should be able to render in an SSR environment such as [Gatsby.js](https://www.gatsbyjs.com/) or [Next.js](https://nextjs.org/) while avoiding DOM globals like `document` or `window` that are not available in these environments.

 Cauldron uses [`eslint-plugin-ssr-friendly`](https://github.com/kopiro/eslint-plugin-ssr-friendly) to help prevent the accidental misuse of DOM globals.
 An additional [utility](./packages/react/src/utils/is-browser.ts) is available to help guard against using DOM globals: